were/Halide-SDSoC/README.md

 Building Halide-SDSoC
 =====================
+First, you should go to (Original Halide README section)[#original-halide-readme] to see how origin Halide is built and installed.
 Installation is nearly identical to Halide with the following differences:
-  * When building LLVM both X86 and ARM targets should be enabled
+  * When building LLVM both X86 and ARM targets MUST be enabled
   * Vivado HLS (later than 2016.2 recommanded, or cosim cannot be run properly) is needed for cosim on the included apps
   * SDSoC is needed for synthesizing the included apps

 For csim and SDSoC compile we need the Halide runtime library.
-SDSoC especially requires the 32-bit ARM version of the library.
+SDSoC especially requires the 32-bit ARM target of the library.
 The following commands can be used to build Halide and the library from the root directory.
 Note that you need a separate 32-bit build for the ARM lib.

-In the root directory, you may use the following command to compile a host runtime library:
+You may use the following command to compile a host runtime library:

-    % make enable_sim
+    % make enable_sim # to build runtime library and test the main features

+Testing the HLS features may take a while to finish.
+If you do not like it, you may delete the `test_sds` dependency in `enable_sim` target.

 After this is done, you can go to `apps` to play with some benchmarks.
 All the applications under directory `apps/sds_*/` except `sds_support` are benchmarks.
-There are four files under each directory:
+Originally, there are four files under each directory:
-  * halide\_generator.cpp: The Halide AOT generator to generate CPU C++ code and HLS C++ code.
+  * `halide_generator.cpp`: The Halide AOT generator to generate CPU C++ code and HLS C++ code.
-  * test.cpp: The testbench, the main function of generated files.
+  * `test.cpp`: The testbench, the main function of generated files.
-  * sdsoc\_build: The directory for building SDSoC target.
+  * `sdsoc\_build`: The directory for building SDSoC target.
-  * Makefile: The Makefile linked to `../sds_support`.
+  * `Makefile`: The Makefile linked to `../sds_support`.

 You may use following commands to play with each benchmark:
     % make test  # build test.exe